GabeScott/standard-works-vault/General Conference/1979 October - Our Mighty Errand.md

 # Our Mighty Errand

-*By By Elaine A. Cannon - Young Women General President*
+By Elaine A. Cannon - *Young Women General President*

 *Given in the October session of the 1979 General Conference*